cdl-geneseo/geneseo-dictionary/F/Frat-Flu.md

 # Frat Flu

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Frat Flu

 Created by  Mia Gennaro on May 03, 2023

 (noun) 1. used to describe a specific type of sickness that is developed while going to the frats on the weekend; consists of a cough that normally lasts for about two weeks along with congestion, Ex. &quot;I've been coughing for two weeks since I went out, I might have the frat flu.&quot; (Gennaro, A-F, 2023).